ThabisoXakata/Intro-to-HTML-CSS-/README.md

 <pre> and <code>       - elements are often combined to display a code block with proper indentation
 <sub>                  - Defines subscript text, used when you want to lower a certain alphabet or word or section with in a text i.e H2O
 <sup>                  - Defines superscripts text, used when you want certain texts or certain parts of a text to appear slightly above the normal text line. i.e 5th of                            October
 <span></span>          - Add mark-up to a text within a text/paragraph.
-I.E if you want to change the color of a specific word inside a text, toy would have to enwrap inside of the span tag and add the desired styling properties inside the open span tag.
+I.E if you want to change the color of a specific word inside a text, you would have to enwrap that                          word inside of the span tag and add the desired styling properties inside the open span tag.
+<div></div>            - Used when we want to devide a page by sections and, maybe, add features or styles to a certain section of your page.
+This element can be applied                            to devide paragraphs by sections so that you can be able to do change to a certain paragraph with in a page.
 ```
 <p>Practical Examples of Subscripts and Superscripts:</p>
 <p>H<sub>2</sub>O</p>